Madjedbebe: History of archaeological research

 The Madjedbebe site was first documented by researchers in the 1970s as part of the Alligator Rivers Environmental Fact Finding Study (of course, Mirarr people had always known about the existence of the site).
 In 1973 archaeologist Johan Kamminga carried out a small-scale test pit excavation to a depth of nearly 2.5 m below surface, which provided the first evidence that the site contained a Pleistocene-aged occupation history.
 The uppermost 60 cm of the site was rich shell midden, with abundant shells, faunal remains, stone artefacts and human remains.
 Below this the site was very sandy and contained mostly stone artefacts.

 In 1988 the site was re-visited by archaeologists Rhys Jones and Christopher Chippindale, along with geochronologist Richard 'Bert' Roberts.
 At this time they augered a single core at the site in order to trial the then new technique of thermoluminescence dating at the site.
 The following year, Jones and Roberts returned to the site with archaeologist Mike Smith and excavated another test-pit adjacent to that of Kamminga.
-The TL age estimates they obtained suggested the site was about 50,000 years old.
+The thermoluminescence age estimates they obtained suggested the site was about 50,000 years old.
 These ages were queried at the time (and later) on various grounds by numerous researchers, but Roberts et al. responded to the queries re-affirming their confidence in the dates.

 In 2012 and 2015 a team of researchers, led by Christopher Clarkson and working in partnership with Gundjeihmi Aboriginal Corporation, re-excavated the site to try and dispel the questions about the antiquity of the site.
 Recent results published by Clarkson and his team have led to a series of responses, again with some questioning the integrity of the site stratigraphy and validity of the ages of human occupation, however Clarkson's team has stood by the dates.

+In 2020, a study came out suggesting that the 65,000 year date may be the result of disturbance of the site by termites.